 During my 10 days on Madeira, the roads took me to sunny coastal towns, misty forests, mountain passages above the clouds, and everything in between.

-For road-trippers, it’s therefore important to know that the weather conditions could change extremely quick on Madeira – and I mean zero to one hundred, real quick.
+For road-trippers, it’s therefore important to know that the weather conditions could change extremely quickly on Madeira – and I mean zero to one hundred, real quick.

 As you drive around the island you will have to adjust to all sorts of unpredictable weather circumstances, and it’s exactly this that makes a road trip on Madeira unique.